dome/dex-v3/Whitepaper.md

 #### **4. Tokenomics**

-##### **4.1 $BONE Token**
+##### **4.1 $CO2DEX Token**
-$BONE is the governance and utility token of the CO2eDEX platform.
+$CO2DEX is the governance and utility token of the CO2eDEX platform.
 It is central to governance, staking, and participating in various DeFi activities within the ecosystem.

 **4.1.1 Token Distribution**
-- **Governance and Utility**: $BONE is primarily used for governance voting and staking.
+- **Governance and Utility**: $CO2DEX is primarily used for governance voting and staking.
-- **Liquidity Incentives**: A significant portion of $BONE is allocated for rewarding liquidity providers and yield farmers.
+- **Liquidity Incentives**: A significant portion of $CO2DEX is allocated for rewarding liquidity providers and yield farmers.
 - **Development and Upgrades**: A reserve is maintained to fund future development and upgrades of the platform.

 **4.1.2 Governance**
-$BONE holders have the power to propose and vote on critical decisions affecting the CO2eDEX ecosystem, ensuring that the platform remains responsive to the needs and preferences of its community.
+$CO2DEX holders have the power to propose and vote on critical decisions affecting the CO2eDEX ecosystem, ensuring that the platform remains responsive to the needs and preferences of its community.

 ##### **4.2 $DOGSWAP Token**
 $DOGSWAP is the native token of the CO2eDEX platform, used to incentivize liquidity provision and reward participation in the ecosystem.